cob333/2HPico-Sketches/README.md

 Dependencies:

-2HPico library included in thie repository
+2HPico library included in this repository - install it in your Arduino/Libraries directory

 Adafruit Neopixel library